 Slowly add the sugar mixture to the gelatin with the mixer at low speed.
 Once all of the sugar is added, increase the speed to high and let the machine do its thing for about 10 minutes.
 The mixture will slowly become thick, double in volume, and turn into marshmallow fluff.
 Add the chai spices and vanilla and there you have homemade marshmallows!

-Now if you want to turn them into marshmallows, spray an 8x8 baking pan with cooking spray and dust it with powdered sugar.
-Transfer the marshmallow fluff to the pan and let it sit for at least 1 hour.
-Since we're making Rice Krispie treats, you can skip this step and use the fluff as is.
+Now to turn them into marshmallows, grease an 9x9 baking pan with butter and dust it with powdered sugar and cornstarch.
+Transfer the marshmallow fluff to the pan, sprinkle more powdered sugar and cornstarch, and let it sit for at least 4 hours.

-We're almost at the home stretch now.
-Melt some butter, add the chai marshmallow fluff with vanilla and salt, and pour the melted goodness over some Rice Krispie cereal.
-Mix until everything is nice and coated and spread it into a 9x13 baking pan.
+Next, melt the butter, and add the chai marshmallows along with vanilla and salt.
+Pour the melted goodness over the Rice Krispies cereal and mix until everything is nice and coated.
+Transfer the mixture into the prepared 9x13 baking pan, in one even layer.
 I wanted my treats to be extra thick so I opted for an 8x8 baking dish.
 Let it sit for 30 minutes and then dig in.

 I love how you can see the specks of the spices in the chai-spiced Rice Krispie treats.
 Every bite is so flavorful with the right amount of sweetness.
 Just perfect!